Debt tool

 How the snowball method works

 The calculator targets the smallest balance first.
-Once that debt is cleared, its minimum payment rolls into the next smallest remaining debt, creating a larger and larger snowball payment.
+Once that debt is cleared, its minimum payment rolls into the next smallest remaining debt, creating a larger snowball payment.

 Total debt